furry13/draft-buraglio-deprecate7050/README.md

-# TODO - Your title
+# Deprication of DNS64 for Discovery of IPv6 Prefix Used for IPv6 Address Synthesis

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Deprication of DNS64 for Discovery of IPv6 Prefix Used for IPv6 Address Synthesis".

 * [Editor's Copy](https://buraglio.github.io/draft-buraglio-deprecate7050/#go.draft-buraglio-deprecate7050.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-buraglio-deprecate7050)